tmnd1991/dataops-with-nessie/README.md

 3. on another shell run `./start-shell`
 4. Run the commands that are in the `commands` text file
 5. Have fun 🐉

+## Airflow implementation quickstart

+1. Build the docker image: `./build-image.sh`
+2. Run `docker compose up`
+3. Access Airflow UI on `localhost:8080`, Spark UI on `localhost:4040`, Nessie UI on `localhost:19120`
+4. Run the WAP_Demo DAG from the UI.